ActivityCounter/StrandHoggAttacks/README.md

 # StrandHoggAttacks
-This repository contains the source codes for both StrandHogg attack versions.
+This repository contains the PoC source codes for both StrandHogg attack versions.
+Please use the software for educational purposes only.

 StrandHogg v1 attack: "Towards Discovering and Understanding Task Hijacking in Android" - Chuangang Ren, The Pennsylvania State University; Yulong Zhang, Hui Xue, and Tao Wei, FireEye, Inc.; Peng Liu, The Pennsylvania State University